srinidhifd/srinidhifd/README.md

 # 💫 About Me:
-Frontend Developer, MCA Final semester student at DSATM College.
+I'm Srinidhi Kulkarni, a highly motivated and results-oriented Frontend Developer currently in the final semester of my MCA program at DSATM College.

 ## 🌐 Socials: